Shadow129-sys/scheduling-problem-algorithm/README.md

 ~$ sudo apt install g++
 ```

-Then open terminal and check the version of your gcc.
+then open terminal and check the version of your gcc.
 ```terminal
 gcc --version
 ```